Echinopsis spachiana: Taxonomy

 French botanist Charles Antoine Lemaire described the species as Cereus spachianus in 1839, in honour of his countryman Édouard Spach.
 The type specimen was collected in Argentina, though where in the country is unclear.
 Alwin Berger erected the subgenus Trichocereus in 1905, incorporating this species.
 Vincenzo Riccobono elevated Trichocereus to genus status in 1909, and hence it was for many years known as Trichocereus spachianus.
 The genus encompassed a number of columnar cacti, before being subsumed into Echinopsis.
-However, a 2012 genetic analysis of chloroplast DNA indicates Echinopsis is made up of several divergent lineages.
+A 2012 genetic analysis of chloroplast DNA indicates Echinopsis is made up of several divergent lineages.
 E. spachiana was not included in the study but is thought to be related to a Helianthocereus clade.
+As of February 2026, Plants of the World Online placed it in the genus Echinopsis.

 Distribution and habitat

-Soehrensia spachiana is native to western Argentina around Icaño and Santiago del Estero province and Bolivia.
-It is a declared weed in South Africa.
+Echinopsis spachiana is native to northwestern Argentina around Icaño and Santiago del Estero province and Bolivia.
+It has been introduced elsewhere, including Mexico, the Canary Islands, and Spain, and is a declared weed in South Africa.